Statistical Inference Based on a New Weighted Likelihood Approach: Some Real Data Examples

 \subsection{Drosophila Data}

-These chemical mutagenicity data were analyzed previously by \cite{simpson87}.
-The experimental protocol is available in \cite{woodruff84}.
+The experimental protocols for this chemical mutagenicity data set are available in \citet{woodruff84}.
 In this experiment which involved drosophila, a variety of fruit flies, the experimenter exposed groups of male flies to different doses of a chemical to be screened.
 Subsequently each male was mated with unexposed females.
 Approximately 100 daughter flies were sampled for each male and the experimenter noted the number of daughters carrying a recessive lethal mutation on the X chromosome.
-The data set consisted of the observed frequencies of males having 0, 1, 2, $\ldots$ recessive lethal daughters.
+The data set consisted of the observed frequencies of males having 0, 1, 2, $\cdots$ recessive lethal daughters.
 Data for the specific experimental run on day $177$ are presented in Table~\ref{tab: droso-data}.

 A Poisson($\theta$) model was fitted to these data.
 We set our parameter value for $p=0.5$ for this purpose.
-The same value of $p$ has been used henceforth throughout the paper, unless otherwise mentioned.
-The values for the estimated means in various methods are given in Table~\ref{tab: droso-comp}.
-Here MLE-D represents the MLE after deleting the large outlier (91).
-Our proposed weighted likelihood estimators (WLE) successfully provide outlier resistant estimates of $\theta$ giving almost 0 weight to the outlier, unlike the MLE.
-In fact, the weighted likelihood estimators are seen to be very close to the outlier deleted MLE.
-Here HD, GKL$_{1/3}$ and RLD$_{1/3}$ represent the Hellinger distance, the generalized Kullback-Leibler divergence and the robustified likelihood disparity respectively (with indicated tuning parameters).
-The estimators corresponding to these divergences are as reported by \cite{basu11}, Table $2.2$.
-All the robust estimators considered in this table have values within a very small band, whereas the MLE produces a nonsensical result.
+We use the same value of $ p $ henceforth, unless otherwise mentioned.
+The estimated means for various methods are given in Table~\ref{tab: droso-comp}.
+MLE-D represents the outlier-deleted MLE.
+The WLEs successfully provide outlier resistant estimates of $\theta$ giving almost 0 weight to the outlier, unlike the MLE.
+In fact, the WLEs are seen to be very close to the outlier-deleted MLE.
+Here HD, GKL$_{1/3}$ and RLD$_{1/3}$ represent the Hellinger distance, the generalized Kullback-Leibler divergence and the robustified likelihood disparity respectively (with indicated tuning parameters) and these estimators are as reported by \cite{basu11}, Table $2.2$.
+All the robust estimators considered here have values within a very small band, whereas the MLE produces a nonsensical result.